chingu-voyages/voyage-project-aihelper/README.md

 Remember, UI/UX creativity is yours to explore—design an interface that stands out while ensuring ease of use.

 Also, there is no need for Voyage teams to purchase any subscriptions or software in order to create or run your app.
 Gemini's free tier is sufficent and there many [web hosting services](https://github.com/chingu-voyages/Handbook/blob/main/docs/resources/techresources/appdeployment.md) with free tiers you can use to deploy your app.

-## Requirements & Specifications
+## Requirements and Specifications

 ### What You Need to Do